DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Quantum Computing with Qubits

 \subsection{Background}

-Quantum computing leverages the properties of superposition and entanglement, showing potential in solving certain computational tasks beyond the capabilities of classical computers~\cite{nielsen2010quantum,preskill2018quantum}.
-Quantum computing uses quantum bits, or qubits, as the fundamental unit of information.
-A pure state of a qubit can be visualized on the Bloch sphere, parameterized by spherical coordinates $\theta$ and $\phi$:
+Quantum computing leverages the fundamental principles of quantum mechanics, such as superposition and entanglement, offering the potential to solve specific computational tasks that are intractable for classical computers~\cite{nielsen2010quantum, preskill2018quantum}.
+At the core of this paradigm is the quantum bit, or qubit, which serves as the basic unit of quantum information.
+An arbitrary pure state of a single qubit can be visualized as a point on the Bloch sphere, parameterized by the spherical coordinates $\theta$ and $\phi$: